 The Green Button initiative is an industry-led effort that responds to a White House call-to-action to provide utility customers with easy and secure access to their energy usage information in a consumer-friendly and computer-friendly format.
 Customers are able to securely download their own detailed energy usage with a simple click of a literal "Green Button" on electric utilities' websites.
-Click the button for a sample file:
+Click for a sample file.

 With their own data in hand, consumers can take advantage of a growing array of online services to help them manage energy use and save on their bills.
 Voluntary adoption of a consensus industry standard by utilities and companies across the country both enables and incentivizes software developers and other entrepreneurs to build innovative applications, products and services which will help consumers manager energy use by, for example, programming their home energy management devices, sizing and financing rooftop solar panels, and helping a contractor to verify their home energy savings more cost-effectively.

 Adoption of the Green Button data standard will also benefit utilities that receive numerous requests for data, are administering energy efficiency programs, are looking for avenues for greater customer engagement, and in many other ways.

 What has been the success and progress on the initiative to date?

 The Green Button initiative was officially launched in January 2012.
 To date, a total over 50 utilities and electricity suppliers have signed on to the initiative.
 In total, these commitments ensure that over 60 million homes and businesses will be able to securely access their own energy information in a standard format.
 This number will continue to grow as utilities nation-wide voluntarily make energy data more available to their customers in this common, machine-readable format.